We are a Marxist pole of attraction that works both within the DSA and outside of it to support the development of class struggle politics.

 We recognize, however, that a socialist third party has no chance of success under the first past the post electoral system used in the United States.
 We have little choice but to run candidates on the Democratic Party line – for now.
 But this involvement must be oriented towards the creation of an independent workers’ party that controls its politicians, rather than being controlled by them.
 We should adopt an antagonistic stance towards the Democrats even as we compete in their primaries.
 We should prioritize selecting candidates from within our own ranks and recruiting them to run for office rather than hunting for progressive outsiders to endorse.
 We should seek to exercise direct control over our elected politicians’ staffing decisions and votes.
 Eventually, we should require that elected members surrender their salaries in excess of the relevant median wage to the DSA, as many socialist parties elsewhere in the world already do.
 Finally, we should prioritize reforming the electoral system so that one day we might shed our reliance on the capitalist Democratic Party and take up in its place the banner of a true workers’ party.

-We believe the DSA should be dominated by materialist politics, true to the principles of Marxist class struggle — not liberalism, identity politics, or anarchism.
-Where there are no spaces in DSA to pursue class politics, we want to create them.
+We believe that socialist organizations should be dominated by popular, materialist politics, guided by the principles of Marxism.
+Thus, they should focus on class struggle—not liberalism, identity politics, or anarchism.
+Where there are no spaces in our organizations to pursue class politics, we want to create them.
 Where they exist, we want to protect them and help them grow.

 This statement of principles was adopted on August 8th, 2019.